AccessLint/accesslint.js/README.md

 [![Build Status](https://travis-ci.org/accesslint/accesslint.js.svg)](https://travis-ci.org/accesslint/accesslint.js)

-# Accessibility Monitoring for Your Website
+# Accessibility Warnings for Your Website

 accesslint.js warns you of accessibility errors in your website.